Zhious/Mock_Hospital/README.md

 Roles consisting of:
-(All roles assisted with programming either; in the "raw" code or the tests/cases) Team Lead - Doug
+(All roles assisted with programming either; in the "raw" code or the tests/cases)

+Team Lead - Doug,
-Lead Programmer - Aaron
+Lead Programmer - Aaron,
-Lead Tester - Jean
+Lead Tester - Jean,
-Documenter - John
+Documenter - John,
-Programmer - Joshua
+Programmer - Joshua,
 Programmer - Dylan

 For more information, view the README located within the project zip file.